dfuse-io/client-js/README.md

     # Use this command if you are using npm
     #npm install --save @dfuse/client

+## Features

+What you get by using this library:

+- Full dfuse API coverage (REST & WebSocket)
+- API Token issuance & management (auto-refresh, expiration handling, storage, etc)
+- Automatic re-connection on socket close
+- Stream progress management and auto-restart on socket re-connection
+- Full customization power

 ## Quick Start

 When targeting a browser (you will need a bundler like WebPack since we only ship ES5 modules files for now):